Search & Indexing

 Scores

-The score column in search output is cosine similarity — a value between 0 and 1, where higher means more similar.
-Scores depend on the model and the content, so there’s no universal threshold for “relevant.”
+Scores depend on the mode, the model, and the content, so there’s no universal threshold for “relevant.”
 Compare scores relative to each other within a single query.

 Filtering with --where